-Geoffrey Chaucer grew up in the milieu of the royal house, first serving as a page before serving the king, first as a soldier and then as a bureaucrat, and finally as a diplomat earning a salary for life when he served King Edward III, as well as John of Gaunt.
+Geoffrey Chaucer grew up in the milieu of the royal house, serving as a page before serving the king as a soldier and a bureaucrat, and finally as a diplomat earning a salary for life under King Edward III, as well as John of Gaunt.
 Chaucer married a woman named Philippa.

 Chaucer became a supporter of the religious reformer, John Wycliffe.
-With the support of his stable employment prospects, Chaucer wrote his first major poem The Book of the Duchess in 1374 dedicated to John of Gaunt’s late wife.
+With the security of his employment, Chaucer wrote his first major poem The Book of the Duchess in 1374 and he dedicated it to John of Gaunt’s late wife.
 He also translated the popular Romance of the Rose.
 However, it wasn’t until his employment turned away from external military and diplomatic relations and to internal auditing that Chaucer found the time and security to write freely.
 He was given a flat to live in, where he wrote The House of Fame, The Parliament of Fowls, and Troilus and Criseyde.
-Like his earlier The Book of the Duchess, the former two read like the French dream-like poetry which owes a debt of gratitude to Dante, as well.
+Like his earlier The Book of the Duchess, the former two read like French dream-like poetry, which owes a debt of gratitude to Dante, as well.

 Troilus and Criseyde is Chaucer’s longest recorded poem.
 It is based on Giovanni Bocaccio’s Filostrato.
 The story follows the tragic love affair between Prince Troilus of Troy and the courtly lady, Criseyde, who eventually leaves him.
 Chaucer also translated a copy of Boethius’s Consolation of Philosophy.

-Apparently, Chaucer may have forcibly abducted/raped a young woman (the medieval term was raptus which meant either case).
+Apparently, Chaucer may have forcibly abducted/raped a young woman (the medieval term was raptus).
 He was charged with the crime but never convicted, and it appears that he paid approximately half his yearly salary to the woman in question through related outlets.
-Chaucer called several prominent businessmen and bureaucrats to his defense in the case, a testament to how well connected Chaucer was.
+Chaucer called several prominent businessmen and bureaucrats to his defense in the case, a testament to how well-connected Chaucer was.

-After the Peasant’s Revolt in 1381, in which tradesmen and farmers stormed the city with demands for equality from the king while looting and attacking certain noblemen, Chaucer left the city for the country as part of an effort to maintain a lower profile.
+After the Peasant’s Revolt in 1381, in which tradesmen and farmers stormed the city with demands for equality, while looting and attacking certain noblemen, Chaucer left the city for the country as part of an effort to maintain a lower profile.

-He later returned to working for King Richard II’s government managing procurements and funding for building projects and salaries for workers.
+He later returned to government work under the employ of King Richard II managing procurements and funding for building projects and salaries for workers.
 However, twice in the same week he was beaten and robbed while carrying his payroll.
-Thus, he resigned his position after only two years.
+Thus, amidst popular unrest, he resigned his position after only two years.
 Following his resignation, Chaucer appears to have retired to Greenwich, living off his pensions and annuities.
 Toward the end of his life, Chaucer’s literary works were becoming a source of national pride.
 One of his last writings was “A Complaint to his Purse” -a humorous praise of Henry who deposed King Richard, and the work also requested a reinstatement of Chaucer’s pension which was granted.

-During the last year of Chaucer’s life he lived at Westminster Abbey in a room overlooking the garden (not an unusual thing for the church and monasteries to handle the enfeebled and elderly in need via ‘rest houses’).
+During the last year of Chaucer’s life he lived at Westminster Abbey in a room overlooking the garden (it was not an unusual circumstance for the church and monasteries to handle the enfeebled and elderly in need).
 Chaucer died in 1400 around the age of sixty.
 He was buried at Westminster Abbey.
 Prior to Chaucer, a burial at Westminster Abbey was reserved only for royalty (dating back to Edward the Confessor in 1066).

 There is a wonderful website called “Mapping Chaucer” that is an excellent resource for all things Chaucer and The Canterbury Tales: https://mediakron.bc.edu/mappingchaucer/home